Xilinx/SME-Developer-Labs/AVFILTER_Lab.md

 This tutorial is designed to teach how to add your own custom FFmpeg plugin.
 The filter will be added to the libavfilter library that provides a generic audio/video filtering framework containing several filters, sources, and sinks.

-The kernel used in this tutorial is the 2D image filter, that you already have seen in the previous section while working with the standalone SDAccel environment.
-The kernel is already precompiled with SDAccel with 1 and 3 kernels per xclbin.
-This can be selected through the FFmpeg command line by ncompute_unit=1 and ncompute_unit=3, respectively.
-The OpenCL host code is used to write FFMpeg Plugin code by using standard FFMpeg filter writing process.
+The kernel used here is the same 2D Filter that you developed with SDAccel in the previous module.
+The plugin code adheres to the interfaces required by FFmpeg and uses OpenCL APIs to interact with the kernel.
+FPGA binaries with 1 and 3 kernels are precompiled.
+They can be selected through the FFmpeg command line by specifying ncompute_unit=1 and ncompute_unit=3, respectively.

 We will follow these steps during this tutorial:
 * Build FFmpeg standalone without the Xilinx 2D filter plugin